-The Walking Soles Group are walking on Tuesday mornings at 10:00 a.m.
+The Tuesday Walking Group walk on Tuesday mornings at 10:00 a.m.
 Meeting in the carpark in the Demesne next to the children’s playground.
 Numbers are currently limited to 15 participants, though this may change as Covid restrictions are relaxed.
 For further details contact Patricia McConville.

 If you are interested in either of these please contact Dennis Hay at..